[NOTE: I recently did a relaunch and a rebrand which you can read all about here.]

-So I’ve been blogging thing on-and-off for probably half a year now and it is seriously no joke.
+So I’ve been blogging on-and-off for probably half a year now and it is seriously no joke.
 There are so many intricate parts to it and there’s a lot to learn.
-Heck I’m still learning and seem to be making such slow slow progress.
-It’s extremely scary for sure and the most common question I get asked by people is: how to start a blog.
+Heck, I’m still learning and seem to be making very slow progress.
+It’s extremely scary for sure but the most common question I get asked by people is: how to start a blog.

 Since this whole blogging venture can be daunting I decided to create this comprehensive guide to help anyone out there who want to learn how to start a blog.
 It’s a lot easier than it sounds.
 This guide is perfect for making a simple static website too.
 So let’s get started!

 The success of your blog will depend a lot on your content.
 People want to read quality content.
 You can have a beautiful website but none of it matters if no one cares about what you’re saying.
 So find your passion and figure out why people should care.
 Do you love makeup and beauty and can recreate amazing makeup looks?
 Or do you have an unhealthy obsession with video games and know all of the ins and outs of the newest game?
 Find what you love talking about and it will help make the rest of the process a lot easier.

 The most difficult part of starting a blog is actually figuring out how to create a blog representative of you.
 When someone goes to your blog they should know who you are and what you are all about.
 Now be careful.
 Your brand isn’t just what you’re trying to “sell” but it’s also your personality.
 Your blog needs to represent that.
 Are you happy go lucky listening to music nonstop? or are you rather a math nerd who’s also a little bit awkward and shy?
 Or maybe you’re really athletic but also love musical theater because you’re just a big softie.

 Your content will bring people to your blog but your personality is why they will stay So make sure your blog is wholeheartedly 100% you.